OVO Energy: History

-Products

-OVO energy provides numerous schemes and products to its customers.
-These include:

-Power Move: This challenges customers to move their non-essential electricity to a different time of day, and only use 12.50% or less of your electricity during peak hours of 4pm to 7pm, Monday to Friday.
-It allows customers to earn money off their energy bill when they complete this challenge.

-Heat Pumps: Working in partnership with Heat Geek, OVO are offering Heat Pump Plus - this gives customers a rate of 15p per kWh, a cheaper alternative to gas boilers.

-Corgi: In 2017 CORGI HomePlan became part of the OVO group.
-They’re a boiler and home emergency provider in the UK, that currently provide their services to more than 165,000 customers.

-OVO Beyond: This is an exclusive app for OVO customers, allowing them to manage their energy and get personalised tips, exclusive offers and advice.

-Charge Anytime: This allows customers to charge their EV from their home, accessing lower rates than they would in public (by charging your car at the cheapest times possible).

-Acquisitions and stakeholders

 In November 2018, OVO acquired one of its rivals, Spark Energy, after the troubled supplier ceased trading.
 The acquisition included a subsidiary, Home Telecom Limited, which specialises in providing telephone and broadband services to tenants of private landlords.

 In September 2019, OVO agreed to pay £500 million for SSE Energy Services, the retail business of SSE plc, and the purchase – which included SSE's 8,000 employees and their phone, broadband and heating insurance customers – was completed in January 2020.
 This made OVO the UK's second-largest energy supply company (after British Gas) with around 5 million customers.
 OVO stated that the SSE brand would continue for the time being.
 SSE had earlier intended to merge the business with Innogy's subsidiary Npower, but this was called off in December 2018.
 Following OVO Energy's takeover of SSE, numerous reports of incorrect and inflated bills were reported by former SSE consumers who had their accounts transferred to OVO Energy.

 In February 2019, Mitsubishi Corporation bought a 20 percent stake in OVO, valuing the company at £1bn.